maskac/Robot_DDMP9/DOCS/martinS_projektova_dokumentace.md

 ###Design

 The robot has a rectangular shape.
 It consists of a steel base  *40 * 20 * 20* large.
 Movement is created by 4 wheels, each with its own electric motor with transmission.
+These motors are not steerable, steering is achived by rotating one set of wheels in one direction, and the other two wheels in the other direction.
 The whole robot is powered by a 12V lead-acid battery.
 Power goes from the battery through a fuse into a LM2596.
 From there it is distributed to a dual L297D realy board to drive the motors, and to the rest of the electronics.
 There are 2 cameras on board, one of them is equipped with 2 servos, allowing 180° by 180° rotation.
 Also on board are 4 relay boards.
-To these, front and back lights are connected (see [Lights](#Lights))
+To these, front and back lights are connected (see [Lights](##Lights) )

-###Computers
+###Elcetronics

 The robot has 3 CPUs.